We all want the same thing. Which is a good thing.

 -

 Yes.
-MMA generates funding through membership and events to support the association and its members’ needs, and does not generate revenue.
+SotaCann generates funding through membership and events to support the association and its members’ needs, and does not generate revenue.

 -